mikezaschka/cds-dbm/readme.md

+> <h3>cds-dbm is deprecated.
+Starting with version 7.0.0 @sap/cds now has native support for PostgreSQL.
+Please use the official database adapter @cap-js/postgres and check out the <a href="https://cap.cloud.sap/docs/guides/databases-postgres">official documentation</a> for more details.</h3>

 # `cds-dbm` (Core Data Services – Database Migrations)

 `cds-dbm` is a package that extends the database tooling capabilities of the <a href="https://cap.cloud.sap/docs/about/">**SAP Cloud Application Programming Model's**</a> Node.js Service SDK (<a href="https://www.npmjs.com/package/@sap/cds">@sap/cds</a>) for relational databases other than the native supported ones (SAP HANA and SQLite).